 Let’s take a closer look at these unique types of yogurt:

 Greek Yogurt is manufactured in a manner akin to all “standard” yogurts, but with one major exception: After the yogurt mix is heated and inoculated (see below for details), it is strained.
-This straining allows for excess whey liquid to exit, leaving behind an ultra-thick yogurt product that has the consistence of sour cream.
+This straining allows for excess whey liquid to exit, leaving behind an ultra-thick yogurt product that has the consistency of sour cream.

 Since Greek yogurt contains more yogurt curd and less whey, its fat content is higher than than of other yogurts.
 This hightened fat content is responsible for Greek yogurt’s unmatched thickness and creaminess.